earthly/website/blog/_posts/2023-04-07-pants-build.md

 {% include quotes/bazel/quote.html %}
 [I] went to work at Foursquare, I quickly noticed that Foursquare had the exact same problem.

 They had this big Scala code base and it wasn't scaling.
-The solution at the time – and I am not joking – was to give all of the engineers a stick of ram a a screwdriver and to say just upgrade your laptops.
+The solution at the time – and I am not joking – was to give all of the engineers a stick of ram, a screwdriver, and to say just upgrade your laptops.

 And you can do that for a while.
 Right?
 But you can't do it forever.
 And that's when I realized I think I have a solution here.
 {% include quotes/end.html %}